Judge strikes down 'highly paternalistic' California law banning handgun ads, slams state's 'distrust' of gun buyers

 "As the Court explained today, the government cannot censor commercial speech in a paternalistic effort to keep citizens from making unpopular choices - or choices the government doesn't approve - if they are told the truth," Brad Benbrook, an attorney for the plaintiffs said in a statement.

 California has among the strictest gun-control laws in the nation, including some that have arguably backfired.
-One 2016 law banned the sale of semi-automatic assault rifles with so-called “bullet buttons” – a feature on some rifles that enables faster replacement of ammunition – and required such rifles purchased before the law were required to be registered with the state by June 2018.
+One 2016 law banned the sale of semi-automatic assault rifles with so-called “bullet buttons” – a feature that requires a separate tool to swap out magazines and reload – and required such rifles purchased before the law were required to be registered with the state by June 2018.

 That prompted a 43 percent spike in assault weapons registration and a lawsuit by gun rights advocates, The Los Angeles Times reported in July.
 The law stipulated that “bullet button” rifle owners that haven’t registered their weapon by deadline face up to a year in jail and confiscation of their weapon.